Analysis | Marjorie Taylor Greene’s years-long campaign to disparage and attack Alexandria Ocasio-Cortez

 Greene fired back.

-“[Y]ou’ve never thrown anyone out of a bar, you’re too scared to talk to anyone,” she wrote on Twitter.
+“You’ve never thrown anyone out of a bar, you’re too scared to talk to anyone,” she wrote on Twitter.
 “You’re too weak & afraid to debate me about your own socialist policy that would plunge your own constituents into poverty.”

 She followed that with another tweet.

-“[I]f you want to be a role model for young women then stop acting like a hate America communist supporting terrorists that want to kill people and destroy our freedoms,” Greene wrote.
+“If you want to be a role model for young women then stop acting like a hate America communist supporting terrorists that want to kill people and destroy our freedoms,” Greene wrote.
 “Stop supporting policies that kill jobs, destroy their future, and encourage women to kill their babies.”

 May 14.
 After CNN released the video from outside her office in 2019, Ocasio-Cortez criticized House Minority Leader Kevin McCarthy (R-Calif.).